Marcel-Baltzer/Blog/docs/_posts/2021-05-06-overridable-members.md

 The first situation is a small AWS Lambda function with an http call.
 We want to mock the .Net HttpClient and write a UnitTest for our Request method.

-Here you can see a simple exapmle:
+Here you can see a simple example:

 ```csharp
 public class RequestService